LethalCompanyCommunity/ModdingWiki/docs/user-guide/installation/installing-mods.md

  - As stated earlier, you will still need to install the `x64` Windows version of BepInEx, not the `unix` version, as Trombone Champ is still a Windows application running under Proton.

  - Save and log files are stored in your Steam folder within Proton's compatibility folders.

-On Steam Deck this can be found at:
+    - On Steam Deck this can be found at:
   `~/.local/share/Steam/steamapps/compatdata/1059990/pfx/drive_c/users/steamuser/AppData/LocalLow/Holy Wow/TromboneChamp`
+    - On other Linux flavors you can run `locate -r /Holy Wow$` from the terminal if you're unsure of where your Steam folder is.

 You will also need to add `WINEDLLOVERRIDES="winhttp=n,b" %command%` to your game's launch options.
 To do this, right click the game in Steam and click `Properties`.
 Unlike on Windows, Proton won't load BepInEx's files unless specifically instructed to here.